AdiptaBiswas/virtual-internship-KPMG/README.md

-### KPMG Analytics - Virtual Internship
+## KPMG Analytics - Virtual internship

-"KPMG Australia Data Analytics Virtual Internship"
+- KPMG Australia Data analytics virtual internship done under Forage.
+- Data analysis, visualizations and predictions on an objective.

-@ Find the Notebs, Chart vizs and other relevant docx in this repository
+- Find notes, chart vizs and other relevant docx in this repository.